 Instead of building one large greenhouse, I decided to build a couple around four existing 4’x8′ planter boxes (only two are pictured above).
-Although we won’t be able to walk into each of the greenhouses, they will be big enough to hang a couple hinged doors on the back-side that will allow access to the vegetables.
-By backside, I mean the southeastern side of the greenhouse that will not be exposed to the full force of the northerly winter winds.
+Although we won’t be able to walk into each of the greenhouses, they will be big enough to grow the stuff we’re interested in eating.

-I used untreated cedar wood because it lasts longer and won’t warp anywhere near as much as pine.
-I didn’t use pressure treated wood because of the chemical composition, plus it’s going to be in close proximity to the vegetables.
+I used untreated 4×4 and 2×4 cedar wood because it lasts longer than pine, is cheaper than redwood, and won’t warp.
+I didn’t use pressure treated wood because of the chemical composition and its proximity to the vegetables.
 So, I do anticipate there being rot at some point, but I don’t foresee that being a problem for at least 10 years, or more.
 And even then, it will just be the 4’x4′ posts in the ground that would need to be replaced.

-The greenhouse stands about 6′ feet tall at its highest point.
-Each leg of the structure is 4′ tall.
-The pitch of the roof is at a 45° angle so as to deflect the hail without too much stress being placed on the plastic sheeting (yet to be installed).
-A horizontal roof would take the full impact of a hail stone falling from above and could puncture the plastic.
-Also, winter snows could build-up atop the plastic causing it to sag, or even tear.
+Each little greenhouse stands about 6′ feet tall at its highest point.
+The pitch of the roof is at a 45° angle so as to deflect the hail without too much stress being placed on the plastic sheeting.
+A horizontal roof would take the full impact of a hail stone falling from above and could easily puncture the plastic.

-I used 4×4’s and galvanized metal brackets because I wanted the greenhouse to be strong.
-It’s not uncommon for us to get 65+ mph winds in the winter, or even in the summer during a downdraft from a thunderstorm.
+Some might think 4×4 are overkill, but on the eastern plains of Colorado, it’s not uncommon for us to get 55+ mph winds in the winter, or even in the summer during a downdraft from a thunderstorm.
 It’s very solid and absolutely will not blow over.

 I’m not sure I want to try and garden through the winter yet.
 This would most likely require some form of heating within the greenhouse.
 Nonetheless, even vegetables in an unheated greenhouse could start growing in early April and well into late November.
 Without a greenhouse, its difficult to start growing anything earlier than late May (one usually has to start the plants indoors).